liuchunchi/IETF-shepherding/SATP-architecture document shepherd writeup.md

 allocations procedures, and a reasonable name (see RFC 8126).

     There is no IANA considerations section.
+    -changes at 25.08.06: The authors explicitly stated that no IANA consideration is needed.

-21. List any new IANA registries that require Designated Expert Review for future allocations.
+22. List any new IANA registries that require Designated Expert Review for future allocations.
 Are the instructions to the Designated Expert clear?
 Please include suggestions of designated experts, if appropriate.